Weather in Ireland in March

 What about the crowds and cost?

 A notable exception to this is the period around St. Patrick’s Day (March 17), when cities like Dublin become busier and more expensive as a result of the increased demand.
-So, best to book very early.
+So, it's best to book very early.
+For more advice, see our Ireland travel tips.

 Streets of Dublin, Ireland © massimofusaro/Shutterstock